unavailabl3name/Tab-A7-Optimization/README.md

 Hi

+this guide assumes - you are very familiar with developer options - how to enable - how to enable adb - and you are comfortable with adb commands, and adb commandline .

+you use these commands at your own risk - have fun and enjoy

-I got a Samsung Tab A7 lite for free and I knew it had a bad rep for being a general POS and slow, so I decided to go on a mission to try and root out (haha) every possible optimization that could be done without root or a custom rom - just using ADB only - the result is this pdf my goal was to make it as high performance as possible without breaking anything or sacrificing usability - I think it is working pretty great now you use these commands at your own risk - have fun and enjoy and let me know how it goes for you.
+I got a Samsung Tab A7 lite for free and I knew it had a bad rep for being a general POS and slow, so I decided to go on a mission to try and root out (haha) every possible optimization

+that could be done without root or a custom rom - just using ADB only - the result is this pdf

+my goal was to make it as high performance as possible without breaking anything or sacrificing usability - I think it is working pretty great now you use these commands at your own risk - have fun and enjoy and let me know how it goes for you.
 If you have any other suggestions of things to add, let me know its by no means a flagship now but i like how it works better now